mbeckdev/little-shop/README.md

 Ok, I wonder if there's a better way for this, but my navbar is 5vh (5% of the vertical height of the screen) and the Home.js is 95vh, which together make up 100% of the vertical screen, which looks fine I suppose.
 Another method I've done in other projects is to make the Home.js screen 100vh and then make the navbar some height, but lay it on top of the Home.js screen using "postion: absolute" but then part of the picture of the Home.js is eclipsed/it can't be seen.

 CSS Modules makes it difficult to use id's.
 Using classes instead is fine.
-A few people told me that's what they do when they use CSS Modules.
+I asked around and a few people told me that's what they do when they use CSS Modules.

 I made a component just for a buttons.
 I wanted to use styling of a button for the 'Shop Now' button on the home screen but it's actually a link, so I made some logic in the Button.js component so it works.